 Physical examination shows paleness.
-It is important to pay attention to the physical signs of primary hematologic diseases (lymphadenopathy; hepatosplenomegaly; or bony tenderness, especially in the sternum or anterior tibia).
+It is essential to pay attention to the physical signs of primary hematologic diseases (lymphadenopathy; hepatosplenomegaly; or bony tenderness, especially in the sternum or anterior tibia).
 Mucosal changes, such as a smooth tongue, suggest megaloblastic anemia.

-In general, a bone marrow biopsy is needed to complete the anemia evaluation when laboratory evaluation does not reveal an etiology, when additional cytopenias are present, or when an underlying primary or secondary bone marrow process is suspected.
+A bone marrow biopsy is needed to complete the anemia evaluation when laboratory evaluation does not reveal an etiology, when additional cytopenias are present, or when an underlying primary or secondary bone marrow process is suspected.

 Reticulocytes provide an assessment of the bone marrow’s response to anemia.
 The reticulocyte release rate from the bone marrow indicates the erythroid component of the bone marrow.
 A reticulocyte stain measures aggregates of residual ribosomes and mitochondria that form clumped granular material called the reticulum.